 This article first appeared in the Viewpoint column of the Christian Research Journal, volume 27, number 4 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Based on my experience as an African-American pastor, teacher, and speaker at various Black churches, it is my opinion that the Black church in America today does not have a strong commitment to Christian orthodoxy in doctrine and practice.
 I will share eight reasons why I think this is the case.

 The leading reason for a lack of Christian orthodoxy in the Black church is that its pastors lack a formal orthodox theological education.
 On one hand, the majority of Black pastors, for reasons that will be discussed below, have no Bible college or seminary training at all.
 These pastors, uneducated in Christian orthodoxy, nevertheless are highly respected by their congregations as teachers of theology.